ostdotcom/website-docupony/platform/sdk/docs/authentication.md

 ## Sandbox and Production Environments
 Sandbox (testnet) and Production (mainnet) function almost identically, with a few necessary differences:
-* In Sandbox, either OST-Test (OSTT) or USDC-Test (USDCT) is used to mint Brand Tokens.
+* In Sandbox, either OST-Test (OSTT) or USDC-Test (USDCT) is used to mint Tokens.
 We grant 10,000 OSTT or USDCT as a stake for you to get started.
 * You can view blockchain data for both environments on [OST VIEW](https://view.ost.com) -- select either Testnet or Mainnet in dropdown there.

 ## Keep your keys safe